Tatara88/Minecraft/AutoP2P/Readme.md

 * server
     * Address: LAN address.
     * BehindFirewall: if you are behind a firewall.
+        * true: you are behind a firewall.
+        * false: you are not.
     * ExternalAddress: WAN address.
     * Port: port to listen to.
     * Storage: method used for storage.
+        * none: data are not stored.
+        * memory: data are stored in memory.
+        * absolute/path/to/folder: data are stored on disk.

 ## Bugs